jagdsh/aws-security-solutions/contents/organizations_and_accout_tower/README.md

   - Monitor compliance through an interactive dashboard
 - AWS Control Tower runs on top of AWS Organizations:
   - It automatically sets up AWS Organizations to organize accounts and implement SCPs (Service Control Policies)

+- Control Tower creates a well-architected multi- account baseline based on best practices
+- This is known as a landing zone
+- Guardrails are used for governance and compliance:
+  - Preventive guardrails are based on SCPs and disallow API actions
+  - Detective guardrails are implemented using AWS Config rules and Lambda functions and monitor and govern compliance
+- The root user in the management account can perform actions that guardrails would disallow

 ### Account Factory